awsdocs/amazon-cloudsearch-developer-guide/doc_source/glos-chap.md

 See also [https://aws\.amazon\.com/mobile](https://aws.amazon.com/console/).

 **AWS Mobile SDK**<a name="mobilesdk"></a>
-A software development kit whose libraries, code samples, and documentation help you build high quality mobile apps for the iOS, Android, Fire OS, Unity, and Xamarin platforms\.
+A software development kit whose libraries, code examples, and documentation help you build high quality mobile apps for the iOS, Android, Fire OS, Unity, and Xamarin platforms\.
 See also [https://aws\.amazon\.com/mobile/sdk](https://aws.amazon.com/mobile/sdk).

 **AWS OpsWorks**<a name="opsworks"></a>